9 Mistakes That Can Sink Your Car Accident Case in Colorado

 - Telling Different Versions of Your Story

-It’s 2019.
-Cameras are seemingly everywhere nowadays.
-And insurance companies will often make use of any surveillance footage or other evidence they can find.
+It’s 2021.
+Cameras are seemingly everywhere nowadays all over Colorado.
+Insurance companies will often make use of any surveillance footage or other evidence they can find.
 You may think you can get away with saying the other driver ran a red light when they didn’t, but the chances are that at a busy intersection somebody caught it on their phone.
-Or there might be red-light cameras, which can explicitly reveal whether somebody ran a light or not.
+Or there might be red-light cameras, which can sometimes reveal if somebody ran a light.
 You need to keep your story straight.
 If you say one thing but video footage reveals another, you’ll end up in a pickle you don’t want to be in.
 So, write things down to help you remember them.
 And remember that the use of surveillance can go both ways.
 Photos and phone videos can easily jog your memory as to what really happened, and can also prove your correct version of the story.

 - Posting on Social Media

 Always be careful with what you post on Facebook, Twitter, Instagram, etc. It is standard practice for insurance adjusters and attorneys to look into your social media accounts to find things that could help their case and hurt yours.
 They can do this without your knowledge and permission, so always err on the side of caution when it comes to social media.
 Don’t write or share anything about your accidents or injuries.
 Make sure your family members don’t post anything about your accident on social media as well, for these can be sought out as well and used against you later.